suheyb141/Training/README.md

 # Practicing

-Learning how to use GitHub
+Learning how to use GitHub.